MrCCampbell/milestone-project-2/README.md

 - Fixed issues alerted to by google tools.
 - Git committed "Fixed issues alerted to by google tools."

+### Testing

+#### Bugs/ Issues

+##### Known Issues

+As seen in my first project the known issues were the images being placed in the carousel and Hero Image.
+The image would not load even though the link was correct.
+Sometimes I had to delete the photo from the image folder and then put it back it.

+The second issue were the API's as it's the first time using JS, mistakes are made and research was the only was to correct the issues.
+Use Google Gemini and chatGPT.

+####

 ### Credits